IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ## Map Domain Entities to DTOs

-On the `PetVisitDTO`, right click on it and select `Mapping...`.
+- Right-click the `PetVisitDTO` element and click on the `Mapping...` option.
-Click on the drop-down named `Select an element to map from`.
+- Pull down the `Select an element to map from` dropdown and observe that it has a list of the modelled domain entities.
-Notice that you will now see all your Domain Entities in that drop-down.
-Choose the `Visit` Entity.
+- Choose the `Visit` Entity.

-Set the check-boxes for the following attributes:
+Use the check-boxes to select the following attributes:

 - `id`
 - `visitDate`